What is Instagram Advertising Pricing?

 If you run a campaign delivering the same ad visual to all audiences, you prevent yourself from optimizing your performance.

-If you run a campaign delivering 2 different ads to the same audience, you can evaluate which one is performing better, then choose the best.
+If you run a campaign delivering 2 different ads to the same audience, you can evaluate which one is performing better, and then choose the best.

 Follow up on Instagram Insights.
 Create several ads that differ on 1 single factor and optimize as you go.
 This is the best way, if not a mandatory way, to reduce your ad costs on Instagram.